speaking

 • Let's dive into the processes necessary to prepare for a campaign initiative.
 How does a feasibility study work and is it even necessary?
 Meg will share what happens in campaign planning interviews, how to budget for that prep, and what to expect as the outcome.
 As the internal office considers a campaign, she'll offer tangible advice on preparing a Case for Support and organizing campaign prospects.
 How do we carry out this initiative in an organized, intentional, and successful manner?
 Meg will share the stages of a campaign, how to plan for an appropriate budget and timeline, the roles that leadership, board members, and fundraisers will play.
 Example campaign asks and real-life stories will be shared along with advice to inspire prospects around a compelling Case for Support and make impactful solicitations.

 • Do you want your kids to be more grateful and generous?
 Me too.
 As author of What's Philanthropy to Philomena?, a children's book about the power and joy of generosity, Meg knows first-hand how kids respond to prompts to give, what motivates their philanthropy, and the best ways to inspire kids to give back.
 She believes that children are inherently generous and motivated to make the world a better place — they need tools, support and space to do so.
-When parents are equipped with language and ideas to involve their children in charitable giving, the whole family wins (and communities benefit)!
+When parents are equipped with language and ideas to involve their children in charitable giving, the whole family wins (and communities + the world benefit)!
+Let’s find out how thoughtful and innovative our children are around tackling issues + pursuing interesting opportunities for good!

 • When Meg's daughter experienced life-threatening anaphylaxis in 2021, her world turned upside down.
 As she's navigated food allergies, advocating for change and use of epinepherine, and served as an ambassador to food allergy nonprofits, she's sharing the story.
 In this inspiring session, Meg recalls the moments of her daughter's reaction, a stranger with an EpiPen who saved her life, and how life has been in the wake.
 A fierce believer in the power of philanthropy to solve challenges, Meg shares why nonprofits devoted to food allergies need funding, how they're driving new outcomes to save lives, and what people everywhere can do to keep themselves, their families and communities safe.